Microservices-Cloud/.github/folder/README.md

 --  An instance is a microservice copy

 # Naming Server
 --  Has 2 main features MS registration, and MS discovery

+# Resilience4j
+-- Java library that helps us build resilient and fault-tolerant applications